ppizarror/pygame-menu/README.rst

 Source repo on `GitHub <https://github.com/ppizarror/pygame-menu>`_, and run it on `Repl.it <https://repl.it/github/ppizarror/pygame-menu>`_

 Introduction
 ------------

 Pygame-menu is a python-pygame library for creating menus.
-It supports selectors, buttons, labels, images, color inputs, and text inputs, with many options to customize.
+It supports several widgets, such as buttons, color inputs, clock objects, drop selectors, frames, images, labels, selectors, tables, text inputs, color switches, and many more, with many options to customize.

 Comprehensive documentation for the latest version is available at https://pygame-menu.readthedocs.io

 Install Instructions
 --------------------